 Validation

-People with impostor syndrome often crave external validation, but benefits from external validation never lasts and never leads to happiness.
+People with impostor syndrome often crave external validation, but benefits from external validation never last and never lead to happiness.
 Instead, look inward for validation.
-You can get the ball rolling by creating a list of your achievements and strength.
+You can get the ball rolling by creating a list of your achievements and strengths.
 But you also should stop seeking out other people’s opinions and put your own forward instead.
 Once you’ve found the strength to value your own opinion and to share it with others, don’t backpedal.
 Also, have the hard conversations you’ve been avoiding.
 Your feelings are just as valid as anyone else’s.
 Never forget that.

 Recognise your expertise